 2. Keep software updated

 Outdated software can expose companies to vulnerable security flaws.
 Unsurprisingly, hackers often study the latest software updates to target businesses that are behind in adopting them.
-Thus, it is imperative to keep all systems current with the latest security patches and updates.
+Thus, keeping all systems current with the latest security patches and updates is imperative.

 3. Develop a system security plan